Pi-Apps-Coders/docs/docs/apps-list.md

 ### <img src="https://github.com/Botspot/pi-apps/raw/master/apps/Minecraft%20Java%20GDLauncher/icon-24.png" height=32> ***[Minecraft Java GDLauncher](https://github.com/Botspot/pi-apps/tree/master/apps/Minecraft%20Java%20GDLauncher)***
 <https://gdevs.io/> - theofficialgman<br />
-ARM64 ONLY
+ARM32/ARM64
 ```
 GDLauncher is simple, yet powerful Minecraft launcher with a strong focus on the user experience.
 Includes Microsoft, Mojang, and PC GamePass Account support as well as CurseForge Mod and Modpack installation.
-This is a CUSTOM BUILD of GDLauncher for ARM64 support.
+This is a CUSTOM BUILD of GDLauncher for ARM32/ARM64 support.

 NOTE: The use of performance enhancing mods is highly encouraged, such as optifine with Optifabric and Fabric/Forge or Sodium/Lithium/Phosphor Fabric Mods.

 To run: Menu -> Games -> GDLauncher
 To run in a terminal: MESA_GL_VERSION_OVERRIDE=3.3 gdlauncher

-A custom meta repo is used for arm64 lwjgl 2.9.4, 3.1.2(fake), 3.1.6, 3.2.1, 3.2.2, and 3.3.1 native libraries. (https://github.com/theofficialgman/piston-meta-arm64)
+A custom meta repo is used for arm32/arm64 lwjgl 2.9.4, 3.1.2(fake), 3.1.6, 3.2.1, 3.2.2, and 3.3.1 native libraries. (https://github.com/theofficialgman/piston-meta-arm32 https://github.com/theofficialgman/piston-meta-arm64)
 This supports all currently released versions of minecraft.

 Note: GDLauncher github/discord does support this CUSTOM BUILD, any issues should be directed to the Pi-Apps Discord or Pi-Apps github issues.